AmanRai24/Hospital-API/README.md

 ![](/Images/4.JPG)

-3. `/patients/register`(POST): Doctor can Register the patient using name,phone number(used as id further) and password.
+3. `/patients/register`(POST): Doctor can Register the patient using name and Phone Number.

 #### Need for further use: